Geology of the Palatinate Forest: Formation of the Buntsandstein

+Major lithostratigraphic units of northwest Europe with the ICS's geologic timescale of the Triassic.

 Buntsandstein Deposition

 At the onset of the Cenozoic, around 48 million years ago in the Paleogene, the collision of the African and Eurasian plates caused significant folding, leading to the formation of the Alps.
 The resulting stress field affected areas north of the Alps, with tensile stresses along an ancient Variscan weakness zone tearing apart the upper, rigid part of the subcrustal lithosphere.
 Softer mantle material (peridotite) rose, overlaying the subcrustal lithosphere and thinning the overlying crust to about 24 kilometers in the Upper Rhine Graben area.
 This crustal thinning caused updoming, with peak stresses around 35 million years ago leading to deep fractures and subsidence.
 The crust within the Upper Rhine Graben subsided by about 3,300 meters, forming a lowland, while the graben margins, including the Palatinate Forest, were uplifted by approximately 1,000 meters.
 These ongoing tectonic processes have shaped the modern scarpland landscape of the Palatinate Forest, with four key effects: